 In 2011, CONTRA-TIEMPO launched Futuro.
 For its first three years, Futuro existed only as an intensive two-week dance program, held in the summer for high school and college-age youth from across the country.
 The program has grown over the years to include professional artists, activists and educators.
 During the Summer Dance Intensive, participants become grounded in our Urban Latin Dance Theater technique.
 This technique is rooted in Afro-Cuban and Puerto Rican traditional and social dance forms, as well as urban and contemporary forms, and it epitomizes art as social action, incorporating leadership development, community-building strategies, and social theater techniques such as Augusto Boal’s Theater of the Oppressed.

-The intensive dance and movement workshops, discussions about socio-political history and current events, theatre play, and self-exploration exercises lead young people to come away with a greater sense of their power as dancers and as leaders.
+The Futuro experience includes rigorous dance and movement workshops, discussions about socio-political history and current events, theatre play, and self-exploration exercises.
+The participants come away with a greater sense of their power as artists and leaders.
 For those pre-professional dancers hoping to join CONTRA-TIEMPO or another professional company, the Summer Dance Intensive is a perfect training ground.

 Futuro is grooming the futuro, or future, of CONTRA-TIEMPO, thus ensuring the artistic sustainability of our senior company (epitomized by the fact that half of our current senior company matriculated through the Futuro program).
 And more importantly, Futuro is grooming the leaders of the presente.
 The NOW.

-Our 2017 Summer Dance Intensive (SDI) will be August 7 - August 18 at the Loyola Marymount University's Dance Program studios.
+Our 2019 Summer Dance Intensive (SDI) will be July 29- August 9 at the Loyola Marymount University.
 Tuition is $995, and includes the $35 non-refundable application fee, all tuition expenses, and a CONTRA-TIEMPO t-shirt.
 A limited number of half scholarships are available to qualified students. *** We are having technical difficulties, thank you for your patience.

-- June 1, 2017 - All Applications Due, with $35 application fee Please contact us immediately, as we are still accepting late applications.
+April 22, 2019: All Applications Due, with $35 application fee : If you are not applying for financial aid, this is your deadline.
 (Please note: Your application will NOT be considered complete and will not be screened without payment of the application fee.)

 Snapshot of the 2016 Summer Dance Intensive